- Product

 How EMI options are exercised

 Options issued as part of an EMI scheme become exercisable when the assigned vesting schedule has been completed or an exit has occurred (if exit-only).
-In addition, if any performance criteria was established in the agreement, such as meeting sales or revenue goals, this criteria must have been met.
+Performance conditions can be included in the vesting terms.

 The major benefit of EMI shares, along with the favourable tax treatment, is that employees are able to purchase their shares at a discount.
 Because the purchase price is price is typically set at a discount to the prevailing market price at the time of the option grant, employees will be able to later sell the shares at the current, presumably higher market value for a profit.